arl7816/Lights-out/Documentation/CodingStandards.markdown

 The call site becomes self-documenting.

-## 11. Always Use Named Parameters
+## 11. Brackets should be K&R style

 This is a personal thing, and honest to god, you can do either for this one, by I hate the way C# does curly braces {}